 Our ultimate goal is to use only recycled water in our manufacturing processes.
-Ford has 14 facilities in water stressed areas, so we focus our recycling efforts on these plants.
-Our Ford Chennai Assembly and Engine Plants in India and our Ford Chihuahua Engine Plant in Mexico are located in water stressed areas.
-At these plants, which account for 21% of our facilities in water-stressed areas, we use only potable water for domestic use while using treated non-potable water sources in production.
+Ford has several facilities in water stressed areas, so we focus our re-use and recycling efforts on these plants.
+Our Ford Chihuahua Engine Plant and our Ford Irapuato Transmission Plant in Mexico are located in water stressed areas.
+We use only potable water for domestic use while using treated non-potable water sources in production.
 At these plants, we have developed partnerships with local authorities to invest in infrastructure to facilitate the recycling and reuse of treated municipal wastewater.

 Over 10 years ago in Chihuahua, we began treating externally sourced treated wastewater to achieve 100 percent recycled water for operational uses with potable water for domestic use only.
 After treating and extracting the recycled water, any final discharge from our recovery system goes to an evaporation lagoon, eliminating any discharge from the site.
 In 2018, the site was expanded with a new three-pipe water distribution system.
 This new system uses not only high-quality treated wastewater in production and potable water for domestic use, but also quality treated gray wastewater for use in toilets, which reduces the plant's freshwater demand even further.
-In 2018, Ford facilities globally re-used 1600 megaliters of water from on-site wastewater treatment plants.